 There are a few different principles of composition which you can use to create a striking silhouette image.
 The well-known ‘rule of thirds’, as well as the ‘golden section’ are the two rules I find most helpful in composing silhouettes.
 I briefly explain how below.

 These and other principles, such as the use of leading lines and visual weight, should be chosen depending on the aesthetics and message you want to convey.
-Make sure you get familiar with your basic composition rules in order to show eye-catching silhouette images.
+Make sure you get familiar with your basic composition rules.

-When composing your shot, never stare directly at the sun or look at it through your viewfinder when your camera is pointed towards it, as this can damage your eyes.
+When composing your shot, never stare directly at the sun or look at it through your viewfinder when your camera is pointed towards it.
+This can damage your eyes.

 The Rule of Thirds